Huhngoku/ADVOCATE/overhaul.md

 - L8: Leak on mutex
 - L9: Leak on waitgroup
 - L0: Leak on cond

+If these bugs then occur when running the program again they will exit with the designated exit code in the list above
 ## Tooling
 ### Preamble and Import Management
 ### Analyzing of Repository Main Methods